ssbc/ssb-group-exclusion-spec/README.md

 Suppose there are two forked epochs `L` and `R`.
-If `common(L,R) ⊂ common(R,L)`, then all peers in `common(L,R)` who detect the existence of both `L` and `R` MUST select `L` as the resolved epoch (regardless of the lexicographic order of their epoch keys), meaning that they SHOULD cease publishing messages to `R` and SHOULD publish new messages only on epoch `L`.
+If `common(L,R) ⊂ common(R,L)`, then all peers in `common(L,R)` who detect the existence of both `L` and `R` MUST select `L` as the preferred epoch (regardless of the lexicographic order of their epoch keys) over `G`.
 See figure 4.

 ```mermaid
 ---